For use starting with publications containing reference year 2023 estimates.

 Amounts up to Internal Revenue Code (IRC) limit.
 The IRC provides for dollar limitations on benefits and contributions under qualified defined contribution plans.
-The IRC limit on employee contributions was $20,500 in 2022, $19,500 in 2021 and 2020, and was $19,000 in 2019.
 To see a historical list of IRC limits, see the Internal Revenue Service's cost-of-living adjustments for retirement items PDF.

 Methods employers may use for contributing to defined contribution plans include specified matching percent, fixed percentage of profits formula, and a percentage of employee earnings.

 Specified matching percent.
 This feature is common in savings and thrift plans.
 The employer matches a specified percentage of employee contributions.
 The matching percentage can vary by length of service, amount of employee contribution, and other factors.

 Fixed percentage of profits formula.
 This feature is common in deferred profit-sharing plans.
 The employer contributes a fixed percentage of total annual profits to the plan.
 For example, no matter what the level of profits, 5 percent is contributed to the plan.